 The basic circuit concept of the sample-and-hold circuit incorporates the use of two (2) operational amplifiers and a switch control mechanism (which determines sample, hold or track conditions).
-Reference Figure 1.

-The block diagram of the 5537 is a closed loop non-inverting unity gain sample-and-hold system.
-The input buffer amplifier supplies the current necessary to charge the hold capacitor, while the output buffer amplifier closes the loop such that the output voltage is identical to the input voltage (with consideration for input offset voltage, offset current, and temperature variations which are common to all sample-and-hold circuits, be they monolithic, hybrid or modular).
+The block diagram of the NE5537 is a closed loop, non-inverting unity gain sample-and-hold system.
+The input buffer amplifier supplies the current necessary to charge the hold capacitor, while the output buffer amplifier closes the loop so that the output voltage is identical to the input voltage (with consideration for input offset voltage, offset current, and temperature variations which are common to all sample-and-hold circuits, be they monolithic, hybrid or modular).

-When the sampling switch is open (in the hold mode) the clamping diodes close the loop around the input amplifier to keep it from being overdriven into saturation.
+When the sampling switch is open (in the hold mode), the clamping diodes close the loop around the input amplifier to keep it from being overdriven into saturation.

-The switch control is driven by external logic levels via a timing sequence remote from the sample-and-hold device (see Figure 2).
+The switch control is driven by external logic levels via a timing sequence remote from the sample-and-hold device (See Figure 1).
 The switch control has a floating reference (Pin 7), referred to as the logic reference which makes the sample-and-hold device compatible to several types of external logic signals (TTL, PMOS, and CMOS).
 The switching device operates at a threshold level of 1.4V.

-The switch mechanism is on (sampling an information stream) when the logic level is high (Pin 8 is 1,4V higher than Pin 7) and presents a load of 5μA to the input logic signal.
+The switch mechanism is on (sampling an information stream) when the logic level is high (Pin 8 is 1.4V higher than Pin 7) and presents a load of 5μ A to the input logic signal.
 The analog sampled signal is amplified, stored (in the external holding capacitor), and buffered.
-At the end of the sampling period the internal switch mechanism turns off (switch opens) and the "stored analog memory" information on the external capacitor (Pin 6) is loaded down by an operational amplifier connected in the unity gain non-inverting configuration.
-This amplifier, whose input impedance is effectively:
+At the end of the sampling period, the internal switch mechanism turns off (switch opens) and the "stored analog memory" information on the external capacitor (Pin 6) is loaded down by an operational amplifier connected in the unity gain non-inverting configuration.
+This input impedance of this amplifier is effectively:

-$R = R{IN}(A{OL})/(1 + 1/A)$ where
+$R = R{IN} (A{OL}) / (1 + 1/A)$

-R = Effective input impedance R{IN} = Open loop input impedance
+where R = Effective input impedance

+R{IN} = Open-loop input impedance

-A{OL} = Open loop gain = AC loop gain
+A{OL} = Open-loop gain

+A = AC loop gain

-Therefore, the higher the open loop gain of the second operational amplifier, the larger the effective loading on the capacitor.
+Therefore, the higher the open-loop gain of the second operational amplifier, the larger the effective loading on the capacitor.
 The larger the load, the lower the "leakage" current and the better the droop characteristics.

 In actuality, the amplifiers are designed with special leakage current cancellation circuits along with FET input devices.
-The leakage current cancellation circuits give better high temperature operation (remember that the FET amplifiers double in required bias current for every 10 degree increase in junction temperature).
+The leakage current cancellation circuits give better high temperature operation.
+(Remember that the FET amplifiers double in required bias current for every 10 degree increase in junction temperature.)

-Sampling time for the 5537 is less than 10μsec, (measured to 0.1% of input signal).
-Leakage current is 6pA at a rate output load of $2k\Omega$
+Sampling time for the NE5537 is less than 10 μ s (measured to 0.1% of input signal).
+Leakage current is 6pA at a rate output load of 2k Ω .